 Eventually, with all the contributors to the system—residents, local businesses, local governments, and other suppliers—the data generated (e.g., employment rate, population activity density, and economic activity) could also further advise policymaking, urban planning, and more.

-- André Nogueira, Associate Researcher & Instructor, Department of Health Policy and Management, Harvard Chan School
+André Nogueira, Co-founder and Deputy Director of the D-Lab and Research Scientist at the Department of Health Policy and Management, Harvard T.H.
+Chan School